ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **accessKeyId**: any: The access key identifier of the Amazon S3 Identity and Access Management (IAM) user.
 Type: string (or Expression with resultType string).
 * **authenticationType**: any: The authentication type of S3.
 Allowed value: AccessKey (default) or TemporarySecurityCredentials.
 Type: string (or Expression with resultType string).
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **secretAccessKey**: [SecretBase](#secretbase): The secret access key of the Amazon S3 Identity and Access Management (IAM) user.
 * **serviceUrl**: any: This value specifies the endpoint to access with the S3 Connector.
 This is an optional property; change it only if you want to try a different service endpoint or want to switch between https and http.
 Type: string (or Expression with resultType string).
 * **sessionToken**: [SecretBase](#secretbase): The session token for the S3 temporary security credential.

 ## AppendVariableActivityTypeProperties
 ### Properties
 * **value**: any: Value to be appended.
-Could be a static value or Expression
+Type: could be a static value matching type of the variable item or Expression with resultType matching type of the variable item
 * **variableName**: string: Name of the variable whose value needs to be appended to.

 ## AppFiguresLinkedServiceTypeProperties
 ### Properties
 * **clientKey**: [SecretBase](#secretbase) (Required): The client key for the AppFigures source.
 * **password**: [SecretBase](#secretbase) (Required): The password of the AppFigures source.
 * **userName**: any (Required): The username of the Appfigures source.
+Type: string (or Expression with resultType string).

 ## AsanaLinkedServiceTypeProperties
 ### Properties
 * **apiToken**: [SecretBase](#secretbase) (Required): The api token for the Asana source.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.

 ## AvroDatasetTypeProperties
 ### Properties